 Many people enjoy handloading.
-Whether you like to handload different rifle ammo sizes or handgun loads, it is a great hobby and can save you money.
+Whether you like to handload different rifle and pistol ammo sizes or powerful loads, it is a great hobby and can save you money.

 Sometimes called reloading, handloading allows you to experiment with different smokeless powders to find the perfect load to help with accuracy and reliability.

 A bullet has four components: primer, powder, bullet, and casing.
-Handloading lets you determine the optimal amount of powder to use.
+Handloading ammunition lets you determine the optimal amount of powder to use.
 How much powder you use effects the bullet weight and may be the difference between a high velocity round and one that travels sluggishly.

 How a Bullet Works

 Sending a bullet downrange is simple.
-Once you pull the trigger, the firing pin impinges the primer.
+Once you pull the trigger, the firing pin impinges the primer pocket.
 The primer goes off, igniting the powder and propelling the bullet out of the barrel.
 The spent cartridge, in semi-automatics, gets ejected or is manually ejected by the shooter.

 Smokeless powder produces a lot of gas and high temperatures when burned.
 When the powder burns in a confined space such as a round of ammunition inside a gun, the pressure created propels the bullet.